Distribution KPIs that Drive Performance

 By relying on technology to do what it does best, which is processing and structuring data, you can focus on what you do best, which is making informed decisions that impact your business.

-3. Turn Data Into Actionable Information.
+1. Turn Data Into Actionable Information.

 Having information to tell you what is happening within the business is vitally important, but what is more important is being able to understand exactly why those results are occurring so that steps can be taken to alter the future.
 It’s not enough to measure for the sake of measuring.
 It’s all about improving your company’s performance—and the right technology can empower you to do just that.

-4. Educate your team.
+1. Educate your team.

 In order for employees to be information-driven caretakers of decisions, they need to know what they’re looking at.
 And to do this, they need to master regular use of any tools you’ve implemented across the company.
 Often, teams only know how to complete specific functions in one particular way.
 To maximize the power of data, they need to be educated on how the features of the software will help them do their jobs, what the data really means relative to their goals and those of the company, and how to use the data to make the right choices.
 The best solutions embed information that explains the numbers–not just displays them.
 This helps get at the root causes and core data, so take the time to teach employees and management alike what the numbers mean and how they are derived.

-When you understand the root cause of any issues around your business processes and associated decisions, you can more productively address those issues as opposed to when addressing through guesswork.
+When you understand the root cause of issues around core business processes and associated decisions, you can more productively address those issues as opposed to when addressing through guesswork.
 Remember, go slowly and select the distribution KPIs that are most important to your company first.
 From there, you’ll make strategic choices that will lead to cycles of continuous improvement and overall success.

 Thomas F. Fitzgerald, CPA